vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 messaging_sendto: Send stories via MMS or other messaging method.

+mimemail: Send emails with mail attachments, such as stories with audio/pictures.

 nodequeue: Manages the site homepage featured groups.

 og_user_roles: Assigns the "group-admin blogger" role to group managers.